-- · promotional messages, modelled shared reading and discussion regarding the program - a Let's Read take-home pack containing a free book from the Let's Read book suggestion list, guidance messages on the best ways to go about shared reading and an age-appropriate booklist, plus a DVD in the first session only.
+- · promotional messages, modelled shared reading and discussion regarding the program - a Let's Read take-home pack containing a free book from the Let's Read book suggestion list, guidance messages on the best ways to go about shared reading and an age-appropriate booklist73, plus a DVD in the first session only.

-Outcome measures for when children were 2 years of age were expressive vocabulary, communication skills and home-based literacy environment.
+Outcome measures for when children were 2 years of age were expressive vocabulary74, communication skills75 and homebased literacy environment.
 The analyses of the 2 year olds in the Let's Read intervention trial suggested no benefits to children's vocabulary production and communication or to parent literacy activities.
 Although the trial's final outcome was measured at 4 years and not 2 years, the absence of any effect size at 2 years of age could reflect program issues, such as insufficient intensity or dose of intervention (Goldfeld et al, 2011).
-Furthermore, although the sampling was based on disadvantage, the trial did not encounter extreme deprivation and the majority of the recruited families were Australian-born,
+Furthermore, although the sampling was based on disadvantage, the trial did not encounter extreme deprivation and the majority of the recruited families were Australian-born, had homes where English was spoken as the main language and had completed high school.
+It was also noted that some families may have already had access to resources promoted by the trial.
+Although the final outcome measures were

-Let's Read is an early years literacy program developed by the Royal Children's Hospital Centre for Community Child Health.
+69 Let's Read is an early years literacy program developed by the Royal Children's Hospital Centre for Community Child Health.
 Together, the Murdoch Children's Research Institute (MCRI) and The Smith Family (TSF) have worked with communities across Australia to introduce Let's Read and support children's early literacy

-In the first stage, Melbourne's LGAs (31 in total) were ranked according to mean SE indexes of Areas Index of disadvantage, from the 2001 Australian census data.
+70 In the first stage, Melbourne's LGAs (31 in total) were ranked according to mean SE indexes of Areas Index of disadvantage, from the 2001 Australian census data.
 From those in the bottom areas of disadvantage a convenience sample of 5 LGAs were selected.

-Throughout the state of Victoria, well child care (10 visits up to the age of five years) is delivered by publically funded maternal and child health nurses

-Thirty-three MCH clusters were randomly assigned to control arm (265 families) and 32 to the intervention arm (365 families)
+71 Throughout the state of Victoria, well child care (10 visits up to the age of five years) is delivered by publically funded maternal and child health nurses 72 Thirty-three MCH clusters were randomly assigned to control arm (265 families) and 32 to the intervention arm (365 families)

-Guidance materials were evidence based and designed to promote share reading and included messages known to enhance literacy acquisition, such as promoting parental verbal responsiveness and encouraging appropriate book selection.
+73 Guidance materials were evidence based and designed to promote share reading and included messages known to enhance literacy acquisition, such as promoting parental verbal responsiveness and encouraging appropriate book selection.